adblockplus/testpages.adblockplus.org/README.md

 * `filters.remove(text)` - removing filter with provided text
 * `filters.importRaw(text)` - adding filter in a raw format with text specified
 * `debug.getLastError` - returning last error thrown in extension console
+* `testing.getReadyState` - returning "started" when the extension is ready to interact with.
+Only ABP is expected to implement this interface

 The default behavior for `debug.getLastError` is to log a warning.
 That can be changed to throw an actual error by setting the `THROW_LAST_ERROR` argument to